 But I hope not too much.
 This woman, who we as Christian women are to emulate, was generous with her husband and never spiteful.
-She prepared breakfast for her family, was skilled in homemaking , clothed her family so they were warm, and was the anchor the held the whole family together.
+She prepared breakfast for her family, was skilled in homemaking, clothed her family so they were warm, and was the anchor that held the whole family together.
 I’m not saying we have to do every one of these things.
 But again, the emphasis is on her family and household first.
 Yes, before ambitions, careers, and making money.

 Of course.
-Though I believe God gave men a desire to provide for their family in a different way.
+Though I believe God gave men a desire to provide for their families in a different way.

 The Proverbs 31 Woman is for Single Women Too